1

 How to become a body shop manager?

 To become a body shop manager, candidates typically need several years of experience working in auto body repair, often starting as a technician or estimator.
-Developing strong leadership, customer service skills, and knowledge of repair processes is essential, and obtaining certifications such as I-CAR or ASE can enhance qualifications.
-Some managers also pursue business or management training to improve their leadership abilities.
+Developing strong leadership, customer service skills, and knowledge of repair processes is essential, along with obtaining relevant certifications such as I-CAR or ASE.
+Some employers may also require a high school diploma or equivalent, with a preference for those with post-secondary training in automotive technology or management.

 What is the highest paying job in auto body?

-The highest paying roles in auto body work typically include auto body shop owners and specialized technicians such as collision repair shop managers or estimators with extensive experience.
-These positions often require advanced skills, certifications, and management responsibilities, leading to higher salaries compared to entry-level positions.
+The highest paying roles in auto body work typically include auto body shop owners and specialized technicians such as collision repair shop managers or estimators with extensive experience and certifications.
+These positions often require advanced skills, management responsibilities, and a strong understanding of repair processes, leading to higher compensation.
+Salaries can vary based on location, experience, and the size of the shop.

 What Does an Auto Body Shop Manager Do?